Drug-Induced Acne is a condition that occurs due to certain medications or drug side effects.

 - In case of severe acne, isotretinoin is prescribed (though, NOT for pregnant women).
 However, there may be some adverse side effects for this drug and therefore, the patient needs to be closely monitored

-- There are other cosmetic procedures, such as chemical peeling, minor skin surgery (punch excision), and microdermabrasion, which may be used
+- There are other procedures, such as chemical peeling, hydrofacials, and microdermabrasion can be helpful for treatment of Drug-Induced Acne

-- During the period an individual has acne, it would be preferable to bring about certain dietary changes, like avoiding foods (such as dairy products, sugar-rich foods, chips) that worsens or exacerbates the condition
+- During the period an individual has acne, it would be preferable to bring about certain dietary changes, such as avoiding foods (such as dairy products, sugar-rich foods, chips) that worsens or exacerbates the condition

 Taking care of oneself, being clean and hygienic (especially face and hands), avoiding the urge to touch/break the blisters, avoiding oily make-ups and creams, drinking lots of water, etc. are all simple practices that can ensure a faster recovery from Drug-Induced Acne.